ElliottB678/blockstock/README.md

 the current time and how we measure time as humans.

 ## Project plans and concepts
-I want to put a live 2D model of the solar system in accordance to our time and display it for the user to see while checking their time zones.
+I want to put a real time 2D model of the solar system similar to this one and display it for the user to see while checking their time zones.

 ![solar system model](2DsolarSystem.png)